mickymacirl/CI-P5-EGZ/README.md

 6. Additional Features

-    >The milestone additional features allows an ecommerce site creator to add certain feature.
+    >The milestone additional features allows an ecommerce site creator to add certain features.
 This milestone is important but not essential for a user to use the site.

 7. Documentation